miklevin/MikeLev.in/_posts/2024-11-18-pattern-alert-this-is-not-fastapi.md

 responsibility now to create a patch which when applied to fix this code block will fix the problem forever forward.
-The genie who wants to mischievously misinterpret the wish and punish us for using FastHTML must in turn be punished&#151;but in a funny way that makes them make fun of pedantic enterprise architects.
+The genie who wants to mischievously misinterpret the wish and punish us for using FastHTML must in turn be punished—but in a funny way that makes them make fun of pedantic enterprise architects.
 Jeremy Howard IS ALWAYS RIGHT!!!

 ### The Genie's Enlightenment